MohammedAnwar2/character_app/README.md

 ---

+Certainly!
+Here’s the detailed explanation for **Search with Filter** in English:

+---

-### 2. **Search Functionality 🔍**
+### **2. Search with Filter 🔍**

-With advanced search functionality, you can easily find characters.
+With advanced search functionality and filters, you can easily find characters and narrow down the results based on your preferences.
 No more endless scrolling! 🔎

-This feature allows you to search for characters based on their names or other attributes.
-Additionally, you can filter the results to display characters that meet your criteria, saving you time and effort in finding the character you're looking for.
+This feature allows you to search for characters by their names or other attributes such as species, status, or gender.
+Additionally, you can apply filters to refine the search results, ensuring that you only see characters that match your specific criteria.
+This improves the user experience, making it faster and more efficient to find the character you're looking for.

+For example, if you're interested in characters from a particular species, you can filter the results accordingly.
+You can also use filters to search for characters based on their status (alive or dead) or gender.
+By using these filters, you eliminate the need to scroll through an endless list of characters, and you gain more control over your search process.

+The **search with filter** functionality provides a smooth and intuitive way to quickly locate the characters you want to explore.

 ![Search](assets/screenshot/search.png)
 ![Filter with Search 1](assets/screenshot/filter_with_search_1.png)
 ![Filter with Search 2](assets/screenshot/filter_with_search_2.png)
 ![Filter with Search 3](assets/screenshot/filter_with_search_3.png)

----

 ### 3. **Character Details 📜**